w3f/Grants-Program/applications/DeepAccountAnalytics-PolkadotDataAlliance.md

 {"delegating":{"balance":15000000000,"conviction":"Locked4x","delegations":{"capital":0,"votes":0},"prior":[0,0],"target":"15ZvLonEseaWZNy8LDkXXj3Y8bmAjxCjwvpy4pXWSL4nGSBs"}}
 ```

-* "Staking" concerning deep indexing about Staking and Nomination Pools, with the added complexity of stashing (proxy) controller/accounts, developed in Milestone 2.
+* "Staking" concerning deep indexing about Staking and Nomination Pools, with the added complexity of stashing controller/accounts, developed in Milestone 2.

 It is straightforward to link these dashboards directly to polkaholic.io based the key (accountID/extrinsicID/...) and add filtering on any column present in the table with Apache Superset.